Getting Started with CheriBSD 24.05

 Heap temporal memory safety

-As of CheriBSD 23.11, userlevel heap temporal safety is enabled by default with jemalloc as the memory allocator.
+Since CheriBSD 23.11, userlevel heap temporal safety is enabled by default with jemalloc as the memory allocator.
 This support is experimental, and has not yet been through significant performance analysis and optimization.
 We recommend disabling temporal safety support for the full system during benchmarking not specifically intended to capture temporal safety performance.
 During boot, CheriBSD will add the following line to /etc/motd, which will be displayed at login, to warn you about the temporal safety feature:

 WARNING: capability revocation enabled by default, this may affect performance